WizeEveryWhere/OpenWize/docs/getting_started/first_step.rst

    ./set_env.sh -u

 Run this script only the first time.
-Next, in each new open console, these environement variables will be automatically set.
+Next, in each new open console, these environment variables will be automatically set.

 .. *****************************************************************************
 .. references